OquiliaOquiliaOquilia — India's Financial Intelligence Platform

 Home Loan Interest Deductions: Section 24, 80EE, and 80EEA Explained

-Section 24(b): The Base Deduction
+Section 24(b): The Foundation Deduction for All Home Loans

-Section 80EE: Additional Rs 50,000 for First-Time Buyers
+Section 80EE: Additional Rs 50,000 — Specific Loan Window FY 2016-17

 Section 80EEA: Additional Rs 1.5 Lakh for Affordable Housing

-Order of Deduction Application
+Stacking Deductions: Order of Application

 Disclaimer